-Longitude Festival takes place on the weekend of the 13th July, in Dublin’s Marlay Park – meaning you’ll be soaking up the summer sun whilst seeing some of the world’s biggest acts.
+Longitude Festival takes place in July in Dublin’s Marlay Park – meaning you’ll be soaking up the summer sun whilst seeing some of the world’s biggest acts.
 If you need an excuse to visit Dublin, this is it.

 New Year Festival

 Although you’re spoilt for choice when it comes to potential New Year celebrations, Dublin once again goes above and beyond to offer a massive festival to usher in the turn of the clock.
 The New Year Festival sees both New Year’s Eve and New Year’s Day full of parties and parades in the city, complete with costumes and plenty of lights to illuminate Dublin.